July 25, 2014

 In the equity-based approach, investors get a financial return or an ownership stake in the company for their support.
 Crowdfunder is one of the platforms in this newly developing category.
 If you’re using this option, the tax and legal obligations are a different animal entirely, since now we’re talking about investment money and not revenue.
 In fact, the laws in this area are still undergoing changes, so keeping in close contact with your legal team right from the beginning is essential.

 No matter which option you choose, a successful campaign involves a lot of forethought, time and planning to reach funding goals and generate priceless media attention for your big idea.
-If you’d like to see the creative strategies and executions used by the most highly funded companies, check out the Top 100 Crowdfunded Companies
+If you’d like to see the creative strategies and executions used by the most highly funded companies, check out the Top 100 Crowdfunded Companies.

 March 28, 2014